apache/cordova-docs/docs/en/edge/guide/platforms/ubuntu/index.md

 ## Initial Release

 Welcome to the initial release of Ubuntu platform support in Cordova.
-With this release, the focus is developing on an Ubuntu system and using the Cordova Web Project Dev Workflow.
-This includes adding the Ubuntu platform to your project, adding standard Cordova plugins, and, of course, building and running apps for the Ubuntu platform.
+With this release, the focus is developing on an Ubuntu system and using the cross-platform workflow discussed in the Overview.
+This includes adding the Ubuntu platform to your project, adding standard Cordova plugins, and building and running apps for the Ubuntu platform.

 ### Ubuntu SDK